Fatality Rate May Rise If Health Issues Not Resolved In Flood Affected Areas Timely: Medical Specialist - UrduPoint

 Fatality Rate May Rise If Health Issues Not Resolved In Flood Affected Areas Timely: Medical Specialist

-He said the flood affected people should use boiled water for the drinking purpose if they wanted to protect themselves from gastro, cholera, typhoid, food poisoning, hepatitis A and many more other diseases.
+He said the flood affected people should use boiled water for the drinking purpose if they wanted to protect themselves from gastro, cholera, typhoid, food poisoning, hepatitis A and other water borne diseases.

-He said due to dilapidated infrastructure, the pregnant women had no access to the hospital therefore; they must be provided nearby health facilities so that they could give birth to babies either it was a normal or caesarean case.
+He said due to dilapidated infrastructure, the pregnant women had no access to the hospital therefore they must be provided nearby health facilities so that they could give birth to babies.

 Appreciating the government, Pakistan Army and non-profitable organizations' health activities in the affected areas, Dr Sabki said the medical teams were not sufficient enough to cope with this catastrophic situation.
 He said a large number of medical teams must be dispatched to every nook and cranny of the affected areas along with medicines and medical supplies to save the people's health and lives.

-Besides health ministries, he proposed the government in center and provinces to launch an aggressive media campaign to educate the people that what precautions they had to take in this critical situation to avert the burgeoning health complications.
+Besides health ministries, he proposed the government in center and provinces to launch an aggressive media campaign to educate the people about precautions they should take in this critical situation to avert the burgeoning health complications.

 He asked the quarters concerned to make all-out efforts to drain the rain water from the residential and commercial units and start fumigation drive to overcome the further breeding of flies and mosquitoes in the affected areas.
 The people must be provided mosquito nets besides other necessities of life, he added.